benqus/toolbox/top/README.md

 ### 3.2 Pipe Operators - Built-in, asynchronous
  - `throttle` - publish every X ms if updates are coming through
- - `debounce` -delay execution by X ms, any update with timeout will reset the timeout
+ - `debounce` - delay execution by X ms, any update with timeout will reset the timeout
  - `delay` - simply delay (wait) further execution by X ms

 ### 3.3 Pipe Operators - Custom